 Exploring Watarrka National Park (Kings Canyon)

-About 330 km southwest from Alice Springs, spectacular Watarrka National Park encompasses the western edge of the George Gill Range.
-Its star attraction is the magnificent Kings Canyon with the deepest gorge in the Red Centre.
-Steep sandstone walls rise to a height of 100 m, sometimes appearing as if they were neatly sliced with a giant knife.
+Spectacular Watarrka National Park (Kings Canyon), about 330 kilometers southwest of Alice Springs, encompasses the western edge of the George Gill Range.
+Its star attraction is the magnificent Kings Canyon, with the deepest gorge in Australia's Red Centre.
+Steep sandstone walls rise to a height of more than 100 meters, sometimes appearing as if they were neatly sliced with a giant knife.

 On the bottom of the canyon, permanent waterholes punctuate the dry landscape.
 In the upper part of the gorge, the Garden of Eden surprises visitors with its lush vegetation.
 Plants such as palms and ferns flourish here, the relics of a time when the area was covered in rainforest.
 On the plateau above the canyon is the Lost City, an area of red sandstone rocks weathered into beehive-shaped domes.